SUwonglab/arcsv/README.md

 bp_uncertainty | width of the uncertainty interval around each breakpoint in `bp`.
 For odd widths, there is 1 bp more uncertainty on the right side of the breakpoint reference | configuration of genomic blocks in the reference rearrangement | predicted configuration of genomic blocks in the sample.
-Inverted blocks are followed by a tick mark, e.g., A', and insertions are represented by underscores _ filter | currently, this is `INSERTION` if there is an insertion present, otherwise `PASS` sv_bp | breakpoint positions for each simple SV/complex breakpoint in the event (there are `num_sv` pairs of non-adjacent reference positions, each one describing a novel adjacency) sv_bp_uncertainties | breakpoint uncertainties for each simple SV/complex breakpoint in the event
+Inverted blocks are followed by a tick mark, e.g., A', and insertions are represented by underscores _ len_affected | length of reference sequence affected by this rearrangement  (plus the length of any novel insertions).
+For complex SVs with no novel insertions, this is often smaller than maxbp - minbp, i.e., the "span" of the rearrangement in the reference filter | currently, this is `INSERTION` if there is an insertion present, otherwise `PASS` sv_bp | breakpoint positions for each simple SV/complex breakpoint in the event (there are `num_sv` pairs of non-adjacent reference positions, each one describing a novel adjacency) sv_bp_uncertainties | breakpoint uncertainties for each simple SV/complex breakpoint in the event